 Now participating in its eighth Record Store Day, Solo has goodie bag giveaways and raffles planned.
 Like many other stores participating in RSD 2018, they’ve placed a sizable order and are hoping to get a big shipment of exclusives in from the folks behind Record Store Day.

 Surprise sales are planned and Record Store Day exclusives have been ordered.
-The Dearborn store will announced what they receive in the days before Record Store Day.
+The Dearborn store will announce what they receive in the days before Record Store Day.

 Street Corner Music

 26020 Greenfield Rd., Oak Park; 248-967-0777; Open 9:00 a.m.-8 p.m.

 This Oak Park shop wants to be “the early morning destination” for Record Store Day customers, according to manager Aaron Anderson.
 Street Corner will have cookies from Sugar Kisses Bakery and coffee on deck for early risers, plus an 8 a.m. performance from Billy Davis for the crowd waiting in line.

 “We’ve ordered well over 400 releases and over 300 are Record Store Day exclusives,” Anderson says.
 “We do it pretty big here.”

 Anderson is excited for exclusive releases from Davis, Melvin Sparks, and the MC5.
 He acknowledges how much Record Store Day has grown in his store, as well as around the world.

 “We’ve been doing it since the first [Record Store Day] 11 years ago,” Anderson says.
 “The first year we only got five RSD releases.”